Ancient-Wisdom.Co.Uk

 • The sarcophagus and funerary furniture of Queen Hetepheres I, the mother of Khufu, was discovered in 1925 near the satellite pyramids of the Great pyramid in shaft G700X of a pit tomb.
 It was in good condition and most of the contents were intact.
 Although the sarcophagus was sealed, and the canopic jars were intact, Hetepheres' mummy was missing.
 These are the oldest examples of canopic jars known.

 While there is little debate at present over who built the pyramids, there is a visible change in the design and quality between the the first dynasty and the fourth (Such as Flat sided pyramids, Cardinal orientation, Polar passages, Lack of adornment and funerary remains).
-The combination of these particular construction features have no precedent in Egypt and it is worth looking at the source of he historical record suggests an immigration into Egypt at this time of a people as yet unidentified beyond their title of 'Shepherd Folk'.
+The combination of these particular construction features have no precedent in Egypt and it is worth looking at the source of the historical record which suggests an immigration into Egypt at this time of a people as yet unidentified beyond their title of 'Shepherd Folk'.

 The 'Shepherd Folk'..